Once you've decided who to hire, you’ll need to make them a job offer.

 - the name of the person to contact, with their contact details, in case of any questions

-It’s a good idea to ask the applicant to confirm in writing that they’ve accepted the job.
+It’s a good idea to ask the applicant to confirm in writing they’ve accepted the job.

 If you change your mind

-Once you’ve made the job offer you can withdraw the job offer if the applicant did not meet conditions of the offer.
+You can withdraw the job offer if the applicant did not meet the offer's conditions.
 For example: